Alexis-D/gifs/README.md

-Little Node.js app to see imgur gifs.
+Little Node.js app to vote for/against imgur gifs.

+It's also the occasion for me to play with Node.js, Redis & Zurb Foundation.